cybiere/baboossh/docs/command/export.rst

 export command
 ==============

-Export workspace data, using one of the :ref:`exporter extensions`.
+Export workspace data, using one of the :ref:`exporter modules`.

 Syntax
 ++++++